Australian Army Publishes Salaries for Colonels, Brigadiers, Major Generals and Lieutenant Generals

 A lieutenant general ranks above a colonel, brigadier and major general, and this is reflected in the salary.

-As the highest regularly held rank in the Australian Army, a lieutenant general earns an annual base salary of A$478,781, which is approximately GH₵3.79 million in Ghana cedis.
+As the highest regularly held rank in the Australian Army, a lieutenant general earns an annual base salary of A$478,781, which is approximately GH₵3.79 million.

 UK Army salary for teachers, chaplains, others

-Earlier, YEN.com.gh reported that the UK Army had published its salaries for teachers, legal officers and chaplains.
+Earlier, YEN.com.gh previously reported that the British Army had published its salaries for teachers, legal officers and chaplains in the United Kingdom.

-According to data on the UK Army's official website, the Royal Army Chaplains’ Department recruits both religious and non-religious personnel to serve as military chaplains.
+According to its website data, the Royal Army Chaplains’ Department recruits both religious and non-religious personnel to serve as military chaplains.

-After completing basic trade training, a legal officer’s salary increases to a minimum of £52,815 (approximately GH₵739,410) per year.
+After completing the basic trade training, a legal officer’s salary would increase to a minimum of £52,815 (approximately GH₵739,410) per year.

 Source: YEN.com.gh